 However, now that the health crisis is winding down and Disney has eliminated many of their previous health and safety guidelines including getting rid of face masks in most situations, they are still going through with Early Theme Park Entry.

-Overall, we’re not so sure of the impact of these changes and we’ll have to see after a few weeks if they make a difference.
+We can say that the additions of both Early Theme Park Entry and Extended Evening Hours have made a positive impact for guests, as long as they qualify for them.
 Disney is running out of extra perks for on-site resort guests after all the recent changes, so at least they are attempting to do something to make Disney World Resort Hotel guests feel special once again.

 Will it be enough?
 Time will tell…